Updated Sept. 15, 2014

 But how much more do they stand to gain once the Alibaba IPO goes live?

-If you accept the $130 billion valuation, Yahoo’s stake is worth $31 billion, almost 80% of its current market cap.
+If you use a very conservative $130 billion valuation, Yahoo’s stake is worth $31 billion, almost 80% of its current market cap.
 Sadly, Yahoo could’ve had even more — Alibaba repurchased half of Yahoo’s shares in 2012 for $7.1 billion, generating a pre-tax gain of $4.6 billion for the California company.
 Looking back, that sale looks like a very poor decision.

 Yahoo CFO Kenneth Goldman admitted as much at a recent investors conference, stating, “Forgive me for using hindsight here, but clearly I wish we hadn’t done that.”